svenboertjens/cmsgpack/README.md

 assert obj == decoded # True
 ```

-The basic supported types are:
-- `str`
-- `int`
-- `float`
-- `bool`
-- `NoneType`
-- `list`
-- `dict`

-For more information on "non-basic" support types, consult the [supported types](USAGE.md#supported-types) section from the usage file.

 ## GIL-free Python

-This module is compatible with the GIL-free variant of Python.
-Concurrency concerns are addressed and prevented through atomic locks.
-These locks are only used when the GIL is removed, as they have a (very small) effect on performance.
-This only applies to areas where locks are necessary and not just "to be sure", such as on internal caches or in class objects.

-Please do note that classes of type `Stream` and `FileStream` have internal locks for safety, and these classes should not be used across threads.
-When an object is in use, it is locked, stopping all other threads from using it.
-So for multi-threaded cases with the GIL removed, please use a separate class instance per thread.
+This module is compatible with the GIL-free Python version.
+Any concurrency hazards are addressed with thread-local variables and atomic locks, to avoid race conditions or corruption.
+As these measures have a small performance cost, they are only enabled when `Py_NOGIL` is declared by Python, saving the performance cost when it's not needed.

+If you plan to use the `FileStream` class in a GIL-free Python build, it is recommended to use a separate instance per thread.
+This object is locked internally when in use, so any other threads attempting to use it will be halted indefinitely.

 ## Questions and feedback

-If you have any questions or feel like something is unclear or could be better, feel free to contact me by [mail](mailto:boertjens.sven@gmail.com) or create an issue on the [GitHub](https://github.com/svenboertjens/cmsgpack) page.
+If you have any questions or feedback, feel free to contact me by [mail](mailto:boertjens.sven@gmail.com) or create an issue on the [GitHub](https://github.com/svenboertjens/cmsgpack) page.

 # License

-This library is licensed under the [MIT license].
+This library is licensed under the MIT license.
 See the [license file](LICENSE).